MV Loch Fyne: Service

 In November 2016, Loch Fyne carried out further berthing trials on the Mallaig to Armadale route, causing rumours that she was going to take over from MV Lochinvar.
 These trials concluded that major modifications would be needed to the vessel and the linkspans at both ports.
 In January 2017, CalMac announced that they were going ahead with these modifications.
 Loch Fyne became the primary vessel on the Mallaig to Armadale route on 31 March 2017, with MV Lord of the Isles carrying out additional sailings between her roster to Lochboisdale.

+After finishing her summer duties on the Mallaig - Armadale route in October 2023, she carried out relief on the Colintraive - Rhubodach route.
+A few days after completing the relief on the Kyles of Bute service, being taken over by the regular vessel MV Loch Dunvegan, she took over the Largs - Cumbrae route so that MV Loch Shira can undergo repairs to her forward ramp.
+In November 2023, Loch Fyne also carried out relief on the Tarbert - Portavadie and Lochranza routes in lieu of MV Catriona.

+In June 2024, owing to the withdrawal of service of Loch Shira, Loch Fyne sailed south to take up service between Largs and Cumbrae, partnering MV Loch Tarbert.

+On 29 July 2024, Loch Fyne was removed from service to undergo investigations into her Voith unit, it was later confirmed that she would remain out of service for approximately four weeks to undergo repairs.

+On 4 September 2024, Loch Fyne returned to service as the second vessel on the Largs - Cumbrae route, operating alongside MV Loch Shira.

+On 4 October 2024, Loch Fyne took over the Colintraive - Rhubodach crossing while the regular vessel MV Loch Dunvegan was away on her annual overhaul.